Wellbutrin can cause overdose even when used under a doctor’s guidance. Misuse will increase the odds of experiencing this type of medical emergency.

 - Wellbutrin XL: This is the most powerful dose of this antidepressant.
 It should only be taken every 24 hours in the morning.

-If you have been diagnosed with seasonal affective disorder (SAD), you might take Wellbutrin during the season when SAD affects you.
-Physicians often provide you with a smaller dose for about two weeks until you can stop taking it again.
+If you are diagnosed with seasonal affective disorder (SAD), you might take Wellbutrin during the season when SAD affects you.
+Physicians usually provide you with a smaller dose for about two weeks until you can stop taking it again.
+SAD, also known as major depression with seasonal pattern, occurs mostly in the fall and winter seasons.

 Possibility of Overdose